chantastic/sites/chan.dev/src/content/posts/catch-your-suspense-errors.md

 ---
 title: Catch Your Suspense Errors
-description: "Learn how to handle promise rejections in React.Suspense by using Error Boundaries, ensuring proper handling of pending, resolved, and rejected states."
+description: 'Learn how to handle promise rejections in React.Suspense by using Error Boundaries, ensuring proper handling of pending, resolved, and rejected states.'
 publishDate: 2019-10-30
 ---